Etruscan ruins, opulent churches, stunning views: there are lots of incredibly cool things to do in Orvieto, Italy!

 Stop by the Piazza della Repubblica.

-Long the center of public life in Orvieto, this small piazza may not be the most picturesque, but it’s an unmissable spot in Orvieto.
+Long the center of public life in Orvieto, this small piazza may not be the most picturesque, but it’s an unmissable attraction in Orvieto, Italy.

 Home to the town hall to this day and once the center of the city’s religious life (until the Duomo was erected on the edge of town), it’s worth noting the Piazza della Repubblica on your list of things to see in Orvieto.

 Standing proudly on the edge of Orvieto, this charming church boasts a long history.

 Built in 1004 on the site of a former Etruscan temple, it has the feel of a weathered building that has seen many things come and go during its life.

 The interior is still partially decorated with frescoes, so be sure to stop and take a peek inside!

 The Church of San Giovenale stands on the edge of town… which means the nearby views are absolutely stunning.

 We spent a long time blissfully admiring the countryside from one of the benches situated at this vantage point.

 Other than the occasional meandering local with their baby or pup, we had the view all to ourselves!